-The Museum has updated cleaning procedures and various aspects of the Museum visit in response to recommendations from the CDC and WHO.
+The Museum has updated cleaning procedures and various aspects of the Museum visit in response to recommendations from CDC, WHO, and Children's Healthcare of Atlanta.

 - Additional hand sanitizer stations added throughout the Museum.